 Arizona's Wildlife Action Plan provides a common strategic framework and information resource designed to help conserve Arizona's terrestrial and aquatic wildlife and the lands and waters on which they depend for survival.
-The action plan is built on the premise that the most effective way to benefit and conserve rare, declining, and common ian systems.
+The action plan is built on the premise that the most effective way to benefit and conserve rare, declining, and common wildlife species is to restore and conserve healthy areas to live.
+Consequently, the action plan focuses on habitat types, such as desert scrub, grasslands, forests and woodlands, and Desert Tortoise/Arizona aquatic/riparian systems.
 Recommended conservation actions are provided for these habitat types on a regional basis.
 The action plan begins the task of identifying conservation requirements for all wildlife by developing conservation priorities for the 183 species that are of most immediate concern.
 By combining habitat- and wildlife-specific approaches, Arizona's action plan will help to guide the conservation of the state's diverse wildlife.